-You may be a student, teacher, or parent… or “back to school” season may not apply to you at all.
-Regardless of your situation, you might not realize how stressful it can be to leave a newly adopted pet for the first time.
+Did you get used to spending all day, every day with your cat for the past couple years?
+Or perhaps you recently adopted a cat and are nervous about returning to work, school, and more.
+Regardless of your situation, you might not realize how stressful it can be to leave a furry family member.
 The change in routine can result in confusion at best—and, at worst, in cat separation anxiety.

 You’re not the only creature of habit in the household.
 Cats take to routines just like the rest of us—the difference is when we break those routines for perfectly normal, even perfectly happy reasons, our cats don’t understand that their lives are only temporarily upended.

 A vacation for you might feel like abandonment for your kitten.
 The start of the school year might throw everything out of orbit in your new kitty’s carefully cultivated world.
-Even long-standing feline family members will take issue with separation: Ever come home from a big travel adventure to find a big poo on top of your big bed comforter?
-This might seem like a big “eff you” from your cat.
-In reality, it’s his way of self-soothing by mixing his scent with yours.
+Even long-standing feline family members will take issue with separation: Ever come home from a travel adventure to find a poo on top of your bed comforter?
+This might seem like a big “screw you” from your cat.
+In reality, it’s their way of self-soothing by mixing their scent with yours.
 (Learn more about how to get back to normal with your cat after vacation.)